matureExplicit/Growstrap/README.md

 # Growstrap

 ## What is Growstrap?
-Growstrap is an bootstrapper for Growtopia, aiming to enhance the experience of playing Growtopia, including several features to automate tasks and provide additional functionalities.
+Growstrap is an (for now, a non-open source) bootstrapper for Growtopia, aiming to enhance the experience of playing Growtopia, including several features to automate tasks and provide additional functionalities.

 ## Growstrap includes:
 ### Discord Rich Presence